 While that might make you think you need fluent Spanish to live here, you don’t.
-My initial housemate in Guadalajara, an Irishman who has lived in the city for six years is only now starting Spanish lessons.
-A young graphic designer, he claims that even his Mexican social circles speak English.
+My initial housemate in Guadalajara, an Irishman who has lived in the city for six years, is only now starting Spanish lessons.
+A young graphic designer, he claims that even his Mexican social circles speak English when they are together.

 The biggest challenge to moving to Guadalajara would be choosing among the many picturesque and safe neighborhoods you could live.
-I have no way to prove this but my theory about the lack of obvious expat presence is that most Americans who live in Guadalajara are coupled with Mexicans or Mexican-Americans.
-Being comfortable with the culture, they are dispersed throughout the dozen or so more affluent areas on the city, areas like Zapopan, Providencia, and Chalpultepec.
+I have no way to prove this but my theory about the lack of obvious expat presence is that many Americans who live in Guadalajara are coupled with Mexicans or Mexican-Americans.
+Being comfortable with the culture, they are scattered throughout the dozen or so more affluent areas on the city, areas like Zapopan, Providencia, and Chalpultepec.

-Otherwise, American expats choose nearby Ajijic and Lake Chapala (about 45 minutes away) where English is spoken as widely as Spanish and they can surround themselves with fellow expats.
+Otherwise, American expats choose nearby Ajijic and Lake Chapala (about 45 minutes away) where English is spoken as widely as Spanish and they can surround themselves with fellow expats in their select communities.
 No doubt, these areas are lovely for those seeking tranquility and the fellowship of people who speak your language that every expat needs at least to some degree.

-I think it would be a mistake to move to Lake Chapala or Ajijic think that they will still be close enough to Guadalajara to have the best of both worlds.
-While close as far a crow flies, as many a new suburbanite has discovered, traffic radiating from a major hub city discourages all but the most committed.
-Very few will fight traffic for 45 minutes to have dinner in the city.
+I think it would be a mistake to move to Lake Chapala or Ajijic however, thinking that you will still be close enough to Guadalajara to have the best of both worlds.
+While close as far a crow flies, as many a new suburbanite has discovered, traffic radiating from a major city discourages all but the most committed.
+Very few will fight traffic for 45 minutes to have dinner in Guadalajara.

 If you are single and not sure if you’re ready to give up city life but are intimidated by the prospect of a city as large as Guadalajara, a great option for a mid-term stay might be Tlaquepaque, which lies about a half-hour south of downtown Guadalajara in the direction of Guadalajara International airport and further to the south, Lake Chapala/Ajijic.

-Americans often operate on the basis of fear when coming to live in Mexico, choosing places that really don’t fit their tastes, sacrificing what they really want for a greater sense of security that communities made up largely of expats provide.
+Americans often operate from a position of fear when coming to live in Mexico, choosing places that really don’t fit their tastes, sacrificing what they really want for a greater sense of security that communities made up largely of expats provide.
 If you are now a happy big city person, don’t expect to become a happy small town person because you’re in Mexico.

 From Tlaquepaque, a community that does attract lots of expats, you could springboard between the city, a smaller, yet still enticing Mexican town, and the more expat-dominated communities around Lake Chapala while you determine what you want.

 Fascinating performance art - the haunted look of a Mexican peasant.